hvag/blog/terraform.md

 ## DRY - Don't repeat yourself

-Yikes, one of the paradigms of coding (_at least I think it's a paradigm, let's go with it_) is that one ought not repeat one's sself.
+Yikes, one of the paradigms of coding (_at least I think it's a paradigm, let's go with it_) is that one ought not repeat one's self.
 I'm creating two VPCs but I really ought to code it just once.

 Hmm, lemme think about that.
 Remember, feel free to send me your ideas ...